This post may contain affiliate links. Please read our disclosure policy.

 Just like any good Italian recipe, there is still some room for interpretation so that no one can duplicate it precisely.
 Sometimes I wish I were at least partially Italian, so that I could have learned the secrets from my Grandmother even if that heritage comes with a side of crazy!

-Pinch of freshly ground white pepper [why does this smell so strange?
+- Pinch freshly ground white pepper [why does this smell so strange?
 Seriously?]

-1 teaspoon adobo seasoning [I made my own.
-Recipe here]
+- 1 teaspoon adobo seasoning [I made my own.]

 To Make the Bread Crumbs